 Visual inspection cues

-- Seam Characteristics: Forging produces precise seam lines, while casting can show broader or rough casting seams 4.
+- Seam Characteristics: Forging produces precise parting lines 2, while casting can show broader or rough casting marks.

-- Grain Flow: Forged parts often display visible uniform grain flow 5 patterns due to the deformation process, whereas this is absent in cast components.
+- Grain Flow: Forged parts often display visible grain flow patterns 3 due to the deformation process, whereas this is absent in cast components.

 Visual differences table